 Barton Parish Council Planning Process

 Planning applications are examined against a set criteria, and BPC can only comment on what are known as material considerations (see examples below table).
 These comments have to be discussed and approved at public meetings such as the regular BPC meetings.
-The final decision is made by the Planning Authority not the Parish Council, in our case South Cambridgeshire District Council.
+The final decision is made by the Planning Authority not the Parish Council, in our case Greater Cambridge Planning on behlaf of South Cambridgeshire District Council.

 If anyone wants to see copies of applications, please contact our Clerk.